-As a minimum, the state agency contact will coordinate and conduct an annual review of this annex with all support agencies.
-Additional reviews may be conducted if experience with an incident or regulatory changes indicate a need.
-Recommendations for change will be submitted to MEMA for approval, publication, and distribution.
+• As a minimum, the designated coordinating agency will conduct an annual review of this annex with all support agencies.
+Additional reviews may be conducted if experience with an incident or regulatory change indicates a need.
+Recommendations for change will be submitted to MEMA through the ESF Coordinator for further approval, distribution and publication.